Frequently Asked Questions

 This Facilitator Training will be held annually ahead of the NPA Annual Conference!

-Starting in 2020, the Postdoc Academy will travel to your institution to facilitate workshops and meeting with faculty and staff.
+Starting in 2020, the Postdoc Academy will virtually travel to your institution to facilitate workshops.
 If you’re interested, please complete the interest form.

 I still have a question.
 Who can I contact?